tikangcs/airbnb/README.md

 # Airbnb Clone

 ## Objective
-The objective of this project is to create a clone of the Airbnb web app.
+A front end exercise to create a responsive clone of the Airbnb web app.

 ## Technologies Used
 - Javascript